Weekend in Marrakesh

 Arganino: Argan oil is the thing to buy in Morocco and there are all sorts of warnings online about making sure you buy the real thing.
 At Souk Cherifa, we ran into Moad, who told us all about his partner’s Argan products.
 I was sold and bought it all.
 Just kidding.
 I bought one container of facial oil and then Moad gave me some free argan butter.
 Very small shop but worth a visit if you want the real deal.
 (Apparently, the argan oil comes’s from Moad’s partner’s grandmother.)
 I’ve been using the oil pretty religiously since our visit and I definitely feel like it has positively impacted the texture of my skin.

 Route Sidi Abdelaziz: I really liked the street that Souf Cherifa was on.
 The shops seemed a bit higher end than what we saw in the market and it was a LOT less manic and with more upscale shops. it’s a nice pedestrian area too so worth a stroll if you are nearby.
-I would go back here and in fact, if I were staying in Marrakesh again, I’d try to stay around this area so I can do more SHOPPING.
+I would go back here and in fact, if I planned another weekend in Marrakesh again, I’d try to stay around this area so I can do more SHOPPING.

 Terrasse des espices: After shopping our hearts out, we headed up to the roof of Souk Cherifa for some drinks.
 Water misters help beat the heat, there’s free wifi, and the service is pretty friendly.
 Also, they have hats that you can wear to protect yourself from the sun!
 This was a nice little pause.